featureflow/featureflow-example-nodejs-client-server/README.md

 ## Detail
 This is based on the nodejs example https://github.com/featureflow/featureflow-node-example

-1. in server.js we define a middleware to set the user - this would typically be set from your user login details
+1. in server.js we create a middleware to define the user - this would typically be set from your logged in user details
 ```javascript

 let userMiddleware = function (req, res, next) {